Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Satisfying Backward Stability Conditions

 \section{Satisfying Backward Stability Conditions}

-As already discussed in the earlier section, for a backward stable AIRGA algorithm we need to use a Ritz-Galerkin based method for solving the underlying linear systems.
+we need to use a Ritz-Galerkin based method for solving the underlying linear systems {in AIRGA}.
 The Conjugate Gradient (CG) method is one of the most popular solver of such a type.
 The CG method is mainly used for solving Symmetric Positive Definite (SPD) linear systems.
 For solving non-symmetric linear systems, Full Orthogonalization Method (FOM)~\cite{JbiMS99,YOUNG1980} is the one that is based upon the Ritz-Galerkin theory.

-In this paper, we focus on the CG method and show how to achieve the extra orthogonalities needed for a backward stable AIRGA algorithm (see Theorem~\ref{Tm_Stability}).
-Hence, in the results section, we take models that lead to SPD linear systems in the AIRGA algorithm.
-Similar changes can be done for the FOM method, and is part of our future work.
+In this work, we focus on the CG method, {and hence,} in the results section, we take models that lead to SPD linear systems in the AIRGA algorithm.
+FOM method {can be similarly used}.

-Next, we first discuss how to change the theory of the CG method such that the extra orthogonalities, (\ref{uppr_trig_oth})-(\ref{lower_trig_oth}), are satisfied (in Section~\ref{sec:Ach_ext_orth}).
+Next, we first discuss how to change the theory of the CG method such that {condition (b) of Theorem 2 or} the extra orthogonalities, (\ref{uppr_trig_oth})-(\ref{lower_trig_oth}), are satisfied (in Section~\ref{sec:Ach_ext_orth}).
 Further, we describe how the recommended changes can be easily implemented (in Section~\ref{sec:implementation_rcg}).

 {